Vision Systems

 Techniques for Improving Recognition Accuracy

-Sub-pattern registration
+Sub-pattern Registration

 Registering several patterns for one character improves recognition stability.
 By registering various fonts as sub-patterns, you can prevent failed recognition due to different font types.

-Automatic fitting
+Automatic Fitting

 Automatic fitting is an automatic fine adjustment of characters to allow extraction in optimum conditions.
 Since slight variations in the status among characters are corrected individually before verification, the correlation level is increased.